RPGReki/crystaldown/_posts/2019/2019-12-02-duo-decimal-numbers.md

 If you want to learn more right now, why don't you watch a video of Numberphile about it?

-{% include youtube videotitle="Base 12 - Numberphile" videoid="U6xJfP7-HCc" %}
+{% include youtube.htmlvideotitle="Base 12 - Numberphile" videoid="U6xJfP7-HCc" %}